-While the two web hosting companies are among the best in the industry, Bluehost has a slight edge when it comes to the price and value offered for money.
+While the two web hosting companies are among the best in the industry, Bluehost has a slight edge regarding the price and value offered for money.

 The good news is that neither Bluehost nor GoDaddy have any hidden fees or will trick you into spending loads of money on additional features apart from the price of the hosting plan you choose.

-Bluehost offers shared hosting plans starting from $2.95 per month when paid for a 3-year period, online store plans starting from $15.95 per month for 3 years, and managed WordPress plans, which start at $9.95 per month for 3 years.
+Bluehost offers shared hosting plans starting from $2.95 per month when paid for 3 years, online store plans starting from $15.95 per month for 3 years, and managed WordPress plans, which start at $9.95 per month for 3 years.
 Users who subscribe to any of the shared hosting plans will receive a free domain name for their site from the web host.

-All plans are backed by a 30-day money-back guarantee, so you can ask for a refund if you are not happy with the service during the first month of use.
+A 30-day money-back guarantee backs all plans, so you can ask for a refund if you are not happy with the service during the first month of use.

-Each of the plans includes a free domain name, a free SSL certificate, and multiple other hosting features backed by a money-back guarantee.
+Each plan includes a free domain name, a free SSL certificate, and multiple other hosting features backed by a money-back guarantee.

 GoDaddy also offers business and reseller hosting plans too.
 The company offers all users a 30-day money-back guarantee as well.